 - ensure equality of treatment of vendors, avoiding bias and favouritism, and develop effective and efficient vendor relationships

-- provide solutions that are effective, flexible but robust, sustainable, transparent, and that enhance the financial security and reputation of the Trust
+- provide solutions that are effective, flexible but robust, sustainable, transparent, and that enhance our financial security and reputation

 - maximise our group procurement power and achieve continuous improvement in value for money terms.

 Procurement statement of principles

 These objectives will be underpinned by these 10 guiding principles.
 We will: